Hereditary Graph Product Structure and $\cal H$-clique-width: Preliminaries

 \Cref{def:hcw} is illustrated in \Cref{fig:hcw-grid}.

-It is obvious that $\ca H$-clique-width (similarly to ordinary clique-width) is monotone under taking induced subgraphs.
-On the other hand, it is not apriori clear whether $\ca H$-clique-width is (at least functionally) closed under taking the complement of a graph; we will address this interesting issue in the concluding section.
+It is obvious that $\ca H$-clique-width, similarly to ordinary clique-width, is monotone under taking induced subgraphs.
+On the other hand, unlike ordinary clique-width, $\ca H$-clique-width does not seem to be functionally closed under taking the complement of a graph in any reasonably general sense.
 Another remark concerns the family $\ca H$ which should be generally treated as an infinite class of (finite) loop graphs, due to $\ca H$-clique-width being asymptotically the same as ordinary clique-width in the case of finite~$\ca H$ -- see \Cref{thm:bddiversity}.